Visit the Tang

 Accessibility

 The Tang welcomes all visitors to its exhibitions, collections, and building.
 The Tang is committed to offering programs that are accessible to everyone.
-If any visitor or tour requires accommodations, such as ASL interpretation, please contact Olivia Cammisa-Frost, Special Events and Publications Manager, at 518-580-5529 or ocammisa@skidmore.edu, two weeks in advance of your visit.
+If any visitor or tour requires accommodations, such as ASL interpretation, please contact Olivia Cammisa-Frost, Visitor Services and Publications Manager, at 518-580-5529 or ocammisa@skidmore.edu, two weeks in advance of your visit.

 • Parking: Free visitor parking is available in the Tang lot adjacent to the Museum, on Skidmore’s campus.
 Designated parking spaces are available for visitors with disabilities.
 The Tang entrance closest to the Tang lot is fully accessible.